Viraj-Nigwekar/multi-axis-robust-portfolio-optimization/Simulation-&-Code/README.md

-# Robustness Notebook Overview
+# Multi-Axis Robust Portfolio Optimization
+**Simulation and Empirical Analysis Repository**

+This repository contains the primary simulation notebook used in the empirical analysis of the research paper **_Multi-Axis Robust Portfolio Optimization_**, recently submitted to *The Journal of Portfolio Management*.

-This notebook implements the full unified multi-axis robustness framework used in the empirical analysis of the research project *Multi-Axis Robust Portfolio Optimization*.
-It serves as the computational backbone for generating simulations, covariance estimates, and portfolio results.
+The notebook implements a unified robustness framework for mean–variance portfolio optimization and serves as the end-to-end computational pipeline for all portfolio simulations, covariance estimation procedures, and robustness diagnostics reported in the paper.

+---

-## Contents
+## Overview

-The notebook includes:
+The implemented framework addresses multiple sources of estimation uncertainty in portfolio construction through a unified, practitioner-oriented design.

+Key components include:

 - **Shrinkage Covariance Estimation**
-  Ledoit–Wolf style regularization for stabilizing covariance matrices.
+  Ledoit–Wolf–style regularization to stabilize noisy sample covariance matrices.

 - **Bootstrap Aggregation**
-  Resampled covariance estimates with variance reduction and robust averaging.
+  Resampled covariance estimation with aggregation to reduce sampling variability and estimation risk.

-- **Parametric Modeling (GBM)**
+- **Parametric Modeling (Geometric Brownian Motion)**
-  Forward-looking covariance generation using Geometric Brownian Motion.
+  Forward-looking covariance generation using GBM-based stress simulations.

-- **Unified Ensemble Construction**
+- **Unified Multi-Axis Ensemble**
-  Combination of shrinkage, bootstrap, and parametric covariance estimates.
+  Integration of structural, sampling, and parametric covariance estimates into a single ensemble estimator.

-- **Efficient Frontier & Risk Analysis**
+- **Markowitz Optimization**
-  Markowitz optimization under multiple robustness regimes.
+  Efficient frontier construction and risk–return analysis under multiple robustness regimes.

 - **Out-of-Sample Evaluation**
-  Rolling-window simulations using raw Close prices.
+  Rolling-window backtesting using raw Close prices to ensure consistency and avoid data-adjustment artifacts.

-- **Figure Generation**
+- **Figures and Diagnostics**
-  All plots and heatmaps used for empirical interpretation.
+  All plots and diagnostic outputs used for empirical interpretation and robustness assessment.

+---

 ## Purpose

-This notebook is designed for:
+This repository is intended to:

-- Reproducible research.
+- Enable **full reproducibility** of the empirical results.
-- Empirical validation of robustness methods.
+- Provide a transparent reference implementation of multi-axis robustness techniques.
+- Support practitioner and research exploration of robust portfolio construction.
-- Generation of figures for the accompanying paper.
+- Generate the figures and diagnostics used in the submitted manuscript.

+---

+## Data and Reproducibility

+- Market data is **not included** in this repository.
+  The notebook specifies a fixed ticker universe and automatically downloads corresponding raw Close price data when executed.

+- All simulations are fully scripted and reproducible conditional on random seeds.

+---

+## Use of AI Assistance

+All model design, mathematical formulation, and core implementation logic were developed by the author.

+AI-based tools were used **solely as auxiliary assistance** for:
+- code formatting and organization,
+- improving readability and comments,
+- debugging and error tracing,
-- Transparent documentation of the simulation pipeline.
+- and documentation and markdown polishing.

+AI systems were **not used** to generate research ideas, modeling decisions, or empirical conclusions.

+---

 ## Notes

-- Data is not included.
-  Use the ticker list inside the notebook to download identical raw Close prices.

-- All results are preliminary and may be updated as the theoretical sections of the paper are refined.
+- Results correspond to the empirical analysis underlying the submitted manuscript and may evolve if additional robustness checks or refinements are incorporated.
+- This code is provided for **research and educational purposes** and is not intended as production trading infrastructure.